Yes, it is possible to slow down aging.

 1. Follow a longevity diet

 - Reduce your intake of starchy, empty-calorie foods like bread, pasta, rice, and potatoes.
-These foods cause high and protracted glucose peaks in the blood, leading to cross-linking and the (over)stimulation of aging mechanisms (e.g. insulin and IGF receptors).
+These foods cause high and protracted glucose peaks in the blood, leading to crosslinking and the overstimulation of aging mechanisms (e.g., insulin and IGF receptors).
 This also includes whole-grain products.

 - Don’t consume too much animal protein (especially red processed meat).
 Too much animal protein accelerates aging.
 If you do eat animal protein, eat white meat (poultry) and fish.
-Some scientists advise even to only eat fish and vegetable protein (e.g. nuts and legumes).
-If you consume fish, opt for species that have low mercury content and don’t eat too much high-mercury fish like tuna, swordfish, mackerel and halibut.
+Some scientists even advise to only eat fish and vegetable protein (e.g., nuts and legumes).
+If you consume fish, opt for species that have low mercury content, and don’t eat too much high-mercury fish like tuna, swordfish, mackerel, and halibut.

 - Consume lots of vegetables, legumes, mushrooms, fruits, nuts, seeds, white meat, and fatty fish.

-- Consume foods that have been processed as little as possible, e.g. foods your great grandmother would recognize.
+- Consume foods that have been processed as little as possible, e.g., foods your great grandmother would recognize.

 - Eat specific foods that improve longevity, like blueberries, pomegranate, broccoli, kale, salmon, chia seeds, dark chocolate, and many others.